Category Archives: Recent Posts

 Criticize me–please!!

 As writers, we must have a critical feedback loop.
 Rather like the body’s immune system, it must be strong enough to ward off what is destructive or unnecessary, but not so strong that it stifles healthy growth.
 That balance is essential.
 If the feedback loop is too weak, a writer can’t develop greater facility in the craft.
 If it’s too strong, a would-be writer will be rendered silent by the shriek of self-criticism.
-Still, as tricky as it can be, this loop is the first stage of editing.

 That is why a critique group is helpful.
 As others read and comment on one’s work, one comes to see it through their eyes and sensibilities.
 Good critique groups are a blessing for serious writers, but they are damn hard to find.
-The problem is that everyone wants praise, and no one wants to hear that what they’ve created has fallen short.
-Such emotional needs cause a writer’s group to slide into a mutual praise society.
+The problem is that everyone wants praise, and no one wants to hear that what they’ve created has fallen short of expectations.
+Such emotional needs can cause a writer’s group to slide into a mutual praise society.
 You wax ecstatic at my work, and I will swoon over yours.
 We will justify this joyride by telling ourselves we support and nurture one another.
 We go home happy—but no wiser and no better.
 When I find myself in such a group, I don’t stay long.
 The feel-good drives me away.

 Leave a Comment

-Filed under Recent Posts, Writer's Blog
+Filed under Recent Posts

 Touching the world of Ernest and F. Scott

+A nearly 100-year-old Underwood typewriter came into my life recently.
 My wife and I went to Atlanta to meet the newest addition to the family, baby Violet.
 While we were there, we stopped by to see our brother-in-law, and he gave us an old Underwood portable typewriter that had belonged to my wife’s dad.
 It had been in his basement for years, protected by a sturdy leather case that could withstand a hit from an artillery shell.
 He referred to it as “an old piece of junk,” although he had never opened it up to take a look.
 Not to hurt his feelings, we left with it.

 When I opened the case, I found a fully functional four-bank Underwood Standard Portable.
 I looked up the serial number in the typewriter database (yes, such a thing exists), and it was manufactured in 1929.
 It looks like it was made yesterday.
 My wife thinks this typewriter may be her father’s from when he went off to college.